webpolis/mididings-arpeggiator/README.md

 * `outPort`: the output port (e.g. an external MIDI device)
 * `outChannel`: the output channel
+* `inChannel`: the channel that will be listened for incoming notes
 * `resolution`: how many pattern steps will be played on each beat
 * `latch`: If _True_, the pattern will keep playing even if you release the note key
 * `pattern`: the arpeggio pattern (see [patterns](#patterns))